brandon-hastings/Lumeleon/README.md

 ![download](https://user-images.githubusercontent.com/69599932/179578176-55e46c1f-82c8-49fb-9576-e03a3eef46bc.png)

-Step 1: Use syntax "python segment.py image_file N_clusters" to run the script.
-It shows you the resulting masks along with the segmented images.
-At this point you have to close the window and enter the number of the mask that includes the correct part of the image.
-In this example with 4 clusters, I select number 0 after closing the figure window.
+Step 1: Use "Segment Images" to begin color spot segmentation via k-means clustering.
+It shows you the resulting masks along with the original images for visual confirmation.
+At this point select the number of the mask that includes the correct part of the image.
+In this example with 4 clusters, I select number 0.
 It saves the segmented image with a "_4" at the end of the name so you will be able to reproduce your work later.

 ![download](https://user-images.githubusercontent.com/69599932/179578200-f5216b67-b2f6-47d0-9bc0-fa2e7c6f0904.png)